Frequently Asked Questions (FAQs)

 You should always inform the JCST that you will be out of programme.

 In exceptional circumstances, the JCST may agree to waive the fee for trainees working on an unpaid basis in low income economies as defined by the World Bank, whether with an aid or disaster relief agency or via an independent arrangement.
-This will apply to prospectively approved periods of out of programme training (OOPT) of at least 6 months in duration and will be on a pro rata basis to cover the time spent working in the country in question.
+This will apply to prospectively approved periods of out of programme training (OOPT) of at least 6 months in duration and will be done on a pro rata basis to cover the time spent working in the country in question.
 We will consider each case individually and the ultimate decision will rest with the JCST Chair.

 Trainees are expected to pay the fee for the totality of their training, regardless of when they start or finish their training programme.
 You should contact the JCST office if you believe you are eligible for a reduced fee.